Olipolite/React-NASA-search/README.md

 <br />
 <br />

-# If I had more time
+# If I Had More Time

 Sadly all good things comes to an end.
-But these are some things I would like to improve on within the app.
+But these are some ideas I would've liked to add to the app.

 - Improve the styling of the app, especially the look and the layout of the buttons.
 - Make the app more responsive to a wider selection of mobile devices.